nycmeshnet/nycmeshfeed/README.md

 echo "src-git nycmeshfeed https://github.com/nycmeshnet/nycmeshfeed.git" >> ./build/openwrt/feeds.conf
 ./build/openwrt/scripts/feeds update -a
 ./build/openwrt/scripts/feeds install -a

+# select qmp-nycmesh from qmp submenu of this command:
+make menuconfig
 ```

 A step by step explanation of the above is [here](docs/quickstart_explained.md)